 Georgia Eviction Notice

-A Georgia eviction notice is a legal document issued by landlords to inform tenants of lease violations, such as unpaid rent or other breaches of the rental agreement.
-This notice provides tenants with a specific timeframe to address the issue or vacate the property.
+Landlords issue a Georgia eviction notice as a legal document to inform tenants of lease violations, such as unpaid rent or other breaches of the rental agreement.
+Furthermore, this notice provides tenants with a specific timeframe to address the issue or vacate the property.

 Georgia Eviction Notice